UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 #### Decisions that did not turn out as well as we hoped

-- **Insufficient time allocated for resolving merge conflicts**

-  Several merge conflicts occurred toward the end of the sprint due to overlapping work and last-minute merges, slowing integration.

-- **Delayed planning of cart state management**
+- **Delayed planning of **

   We didn’t allocate enough time for planning how to manage cart state globally, resulting in inconsistent or conflicting cart behavior.

 #### Planned changes

 - **Improve merge coordination and PR timing**

-  We'll implement a stricter PR deadline (e.g., no merges 24 hrs before sprint deadline) to allow time for reviews and conflict resolution.
+  Although our merging process went smoothly this time, we plan to implement a stricter pull request (PR) deadline, such as no merges within 24 hours of the sprint deadline to allow sufficient time for code reviews and conflict resolution.

 - **Clear Task Ownership and Prioritization**